abryu/WebMining-Python/FeatureSelectionAndClassifierLearning/README.md

 * documentsProcessing.py is used for tokenzing, pre-processing documents.
 * part of its code was developed at stage 1.
 * import methods for tokenizing and processing documents
-* good for code reliability and maintenance
+* good for code reusability and maintenance

 ### nltk